GitLab Integration

 def:

-repo: mygroup/myrepo@skill-name
+repo: mygroup/subgroup/myrepo@skill-name

 description: Custom skill from GitLab